 Because you are unable to present your case during a hearing held in absentia, the IJ is likely to order you removed.
 Such an order cannot be appealed, unlike orders entered after a hearing in which you do appear.
 (You can file a motion to reopen such a decision, but those are very difficult to win.)

 Make sure to arrive at your hearing on time.
 Plan ahead, and give yourself adequate time to find parking and to go through the security screening.
-If you are late to your removal hearing, the IJ may order you removed in absentia, too.
+If you are late to your removal hearing, the IJ may have already ordered you removed in absentia by the time you arrive.

 If your rescheduling request is granted, you will receive an order granting your motion to continue.
 Typically, rescheduled hearing dates are set within a month or so after the original hearing date.
 However, IJs are very busy, and might not set a reschedule date until many months after the original hearing date.